Trust & Fiduciary Services

 - There may be conflict when choosing one family member over another

-Take a look here to learn more about what a trustee or executor does, and how t choose one.
+Take a listen here to learn more about what a trustee or executor does, and how to choose one.
 And keep in mind that we can shoulder this responsibility for you by assuming the role of trustee or executor.

 Serving as a Trustee or Executor

 As trust and estate planning attorneys, we are particularly trained in the nuances of trust and estate law and the many fiduciary duties that must be adhered to.

 We understand when discretion may be exercised, the obligation to invest money prudently, and the importance of communication with the beneficiaries.

 - the terms of the trust are clear and are adhered to